Informatievlaanderen/OSLOthema-thermAI/README.md

 # OSLOthema - configuration files

 This branch should be used to manage the configuration files of the OSLOthema repositories.
 The configuration files are used to validatate the OSLOthema configuration files in each thema-repository.
+These files shouldn't be touched by the editors of OSLO

 ## /types